 Motivation, ability, and triggers - three variable of BJ Fogg's Behavioral Model - can determine how users experience a product and whether they get hooked to it.

 Cognitive biases are patterns of thinking that can be either part of our human nature or formed by our experiences.
-There are hundreds of cognitive biases that can impact how users interact with a product.
+There are hundreds of cognitive biases that can impact how users behave with a product.

 We've elected 15 examples of cognitive biases that can be used to drive higher product adoption, so if you want to get straight to it 👉 here.